-The Anoka Conservation District is organized under the provisions of Minnesota Statutes Chapter 103C and is governed by a Board of Supervisors composed of five members elected to four-year terms by the voters of the County.
+The Anoka Conservation District is organized under the provisions of Minnesota Statutes Chapter 103C.
+ACD is governed by a Board of Supervisors, nominated by, and elected to fouryear terms by the voters of Anoka County.

 The purpose of ACD is to assist land occupiers in applying practices for the conservation of soil and water resources.
-These practices are intended to control wind and water erosion, pollution of lakes and streams, and damage to wetlands and wildlife habitat.
+These practices are intended to control wind and water erosion, pollution of lakes and streams, and damage to wetlands and wildlife habitats.